daoshengmu/gecko-dev/practices/IPDL/README.md

 After building, go to ```obj-YOUR-TARGET-XXXX/ipc/ipdl/_ipdlheaders/mozilla/_ipdltest``` you will find ```PTestFooChild.h``` and ```PTestFooParent.h```.
 Copy and paste the content of these files into your new files, ```testFoo.cpp``` and ```testFoo.h```, that you create at ```MOZ_CEN/ipc/ipdl/test/cxx```.

-And then, we have to add some dummy functions for ipdl unit test.
+Next, we have to add some dummy functions for ipdl unit test.

 First, add these interfaces into your class ```TestFooParent``` in testFoo.h
 ```